Locally solvable subnormal and quasinormal subgroups of division rings: Introduction

-Let us briefly describe the line of area of study.
-In the literature, there are very rich results in the study on the multiplicative subgroups of a division ring (see e.g. \cite{hazrat}).
-As a direction of the study, in 1950's and 1960's, many authors paid attention on an interesting problem that to figure out how far $D^*$ is from abelian.
+In the literature, there are very rich results concerning the algebraic structure multiplicative subgroups of in division ring (see \cite{hazrat}, for instance).
+As a direction of the study, in 1950's and 1960's, many authors paid attention on an interesting problem that to figure out how far $D^*$, and more generally its subnormal subgroups, from being abelian.
 In this direction, a well-known result of L. K. Hua says that if $D^*$ is solvable, then $D$ is a field.
-The result motivated various authors to consider some aspects of subnormal subgroups, in stead of $D^*$.
-It was shown that a subnormal subgroup of $D^*$ will be contained in the center $F$ of $D$ if it is locally nilpotent, solvable, or $n$-Engel (see \cite{stuth},\cite{huz},\cite{rem-kiani}) respectively).
-In the case of locally solvable, the work of A. E. Zalesskii \cite{zalesskii} shows that every locally solvable normal subgroup of $D^*$ is contained in $F$.
-Now we want to consider locally solvable subnormal subgroups of $D^*$.
-It is unknown till now that whether every locally solvable subnormal subgroup of $D^*$ is central.
-Relating to this problem, the authors in \cite{hai-thin} showed that the question has positive answer in the case when $D$ is algebraic over $F$.
-In section 2, we give the affirmative answer in the general setting to the question; that is, we show that every locally solvable subnormal subgroup is contained in $F$.
-In section 3, we figure out that the analogous result also holds for locally solvable quasinormal subgroups.
+This result of Hua has motivated many authors in attempts to examine various aspects of subnormal subgroups, in stead of $D^*$.
+For example, it was shown that a subnormal subgroup of $D^*$ must be contained in the center $F$ of $D$ if it is locally nilpotent, solvable, or $n$-Engel (\cite{stuth},\cite{huz},\cite{rem-kiani}), respectively).
+In the case of local solvability, the work of A. E. Zalesskii \cite{zalesskii} shows that every locally solvable normal subgroup of $D^*$ is contained in $F$.
+Now, we shall extend this result to a subnormal subgroups, rather than normal subgroups.
+It is unknown till now that whether every locally solvable subnormal subgroup $G$ of $D^*$ is central.
+A positive answer was given for only some particular cases where $D$ is assumed to be algebraic over the center (\cite{hai-thin}), or where the derived subgroup $G^{(i)}$ of $G$ is supposed to be algebraic over the center $F$ for some $i\geq 1$ (\cite{khanh}).
+In section 2, we shall give the affirmative answer in the general setting to the question; that is, we show that every locally solvable subnormal subgroup is contained in $F$.
+And finally, in section 3, among other results, we shall figure out that the analogous fact also holds for locally solvable quasinormal subgroups.

-Throughout this note, if $D$ is a division ring with the center $F$ and $S\subseteq D$, then $F[S]$ and $F(S)$ denotes respectively the subring and the division subring of $D$ generated by $F\cup S$.
-For any group $G$, let $\tau(G)$ be the unique maximal periodic normal subgroup of $G$, and $B(G)$ be the preimage of the Hirsch-Plotkin radical of the group $G/\tau(G)$ via the natural group homomorphism $G\longrightarrow H/\tau(G)$.
-If $H$ is a subgroup of $G$, then $\mathrm{N}_G(H)$ and $H^G$ respectively denotes the normalizer and the normal closure of $H$ in $G$.